bethmcavoy7/Skin-Cancer-detector-/README.md

 # Skin-Cancer-detector-
-Capstone project for the detection of skin cancer based on impedence levels -Upload arduino code to hardware
+Capstone project for the detection of skin cancer based on impedence levels (1) Upload arduino code to hardware
--with arduino plugged in run python script
+(2) with arduino plugged in run python script
--after measurement run matlab for data visualization
+(3) after measurement run matlab for data visualization